q1225/build_project_2024/Week2.md

     CONSTRAINT PK_HealthCareProvider PRIMARY KEY (ID) );
 ```
-Here column "HospitalId" serve as connection between HealthCareProvider and Hospital tables.
-Buth there is no constraint yet created.
+Here column "HospitalId" serves as a connection between HealthCareProvider and Hospital tables but there is no constraint.
-lets create constraint:
+lets create a constraint:

  ```sql
 ALTER TABLE HealthCareProvider
 ADD CONSTRAINT FK_HealthCareProvider_Hospital
 FOREIGN KEY (HospitalId) REFERENCES Hospital(Id);
 ```
-Now let's add role column to the HealthCareProvider table.
+Now let's add a role column to the HealthCareProvider table.
 But before we do this let's add "enum" table for HealthCareProvider role.
 And then let's add a reference to this table to the HealthCareProvider table:
 ```sql
 CREATE TABLE HealthCareProviderRole (